onfido/tzu/README.md

 outcome.result #=> 'My Command Response - Hello!'
 ```

+## Validation

 Tzu also provides an `invalid!` method that allows you to elegantly escape execution.

 ```ruby
 class MyCommand